Home » All Blogs » Apex Triggers in Salesforce

 Variable Usage

-isExecuting It tells if code current context is trigger or not.
+isExecuting It tells if the code’s current context is triggered or not.

-isInsert It returns true if trigger fires on insert operation.
+isInsert It returns true if the trigger fires on the insert operation.

-isUpdate It returns true if trigger fires on update operation.
+isUpdate It returns true if the trigger fires on the update operation.

-isDelete It returns true if trigger fires on delete operation.
+isDelete It returns true if the trigger fires on the delete operation.

-isBefore It returns true if code is running in Before context.
+isBefore It returns true if the code is running in the Before context.

-isAfter It returns true if code is running in After context.
+isAfter It returns true if the code is running in the After context.

 newMap It holds new versions of sObject in key-value pair.
 This map is only available before the update, after insert, after the update, and after undelete triggers.